Public investors loved SaaS stocks in 2019, and startups should be thankful – TechCrunch

 We’re depending on Bessemer’s cloud index today, renamed the “BVP Nasdaq Emerging Cloud Index” when it was rebuilt in October.
 The Cloud Index is a collection of SaaS and cloud companies that are trackable as a unit, helping provide good data on the value of modern software and tooling concerns.

-If the index rises, it’s generally good news for startups as it implies that investors are bidding up the value of SaaS companies as they grow; if the index falls, it implies that revenue multiples are contracting amongst the public comps of SaaS startups.1
+If the index rises, it’s generally good news for startups as it implies that investors are bidding up the value of SaaS companies as they grow; if the index falls, it implies that revenue multiples are contracting amongst the public comps of SaaS startups.*

 Ultimately, startups want public companies that look like them (comps) to have sky-high revenue multiples (price/sales multiples, basically).
 That helps startups argue for a better valuation during their next round; or it helps them defend their current valuation as they grow.